 * Imports rise 2.7 percent, exports fall 0.9 percent

-unexpectedly in November as imports rose and exports fell, a
+November from C$552 million in October as imports rose and

 The deficit, the fourth-largest on record, was much greater

-than the C$600 million shortfall markets had expected and
+than the C$600 million shortfall analysts had expected and

-reflects the continuing problems that exporters face in weak
+reflects the problems of exporters faced with weak markets and a

 Imports rose 2.7 percent on higher shipments of electronic